giantswarm/docs/src/content/platform-overview/architecture/index.md

 ### Operations

-Aside from infrastructure and customer-facing applications we also deploy a set of tooling that ensure we have a nice delivery system, good hardening and clear observability.
+Aside from infrastructure and customer-facing applications, we also deploy a set of tooling that ensure we have a seamless delivery system, proper hardening, and clear observability.

 *Authentication Features of the Platform*

-Giant Swarm configures the clusters in a secure way.
+Giant Swarm configures clusters to be secure by default.
 [Role-Based Access Control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) is enabled by default and our customers can create their own roles or use the ones predefined in the cluster to gain access to manage their workloads.
 The concept of authenticated users and groups does not exist in Kubernetes, so it relies on an external solution to retrieve user/group information (e.g. via X.509 certificates or [OIDC](https://en.wikipedia.org/wiki/OpenID_Connect)).
 Although our platform allows users to access their clusters using certificates, we recommend using an OIDC compliant Identity Provider, such as Active Directory, to provide authentication.
-There are several advantages to using an OIDC provider, such as short lived tokens or taking advantage of existing user and group information.
+There are several advantages to using an OIDC provider, such as short lived tokens and taking advantage of existing user and group information.
 Once authentication is sorted out, the authorization part is handled with RBAC.
 RBAC, along with namespaces, lets users define granular permissions for each user or group.
 This [guide]({{< relref "/getting-started/rbac-and-psp" >}}) will walk you through it.

 *Secure Features of the Platform*

-From our first versions, Giant Swarm has set up a secure baseline in all our customer clusters.
-In the early days, Kubernetes released [Pod Security Policies (PSPs)](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) to enforce pod security providing a new built-in resource where user can define the user group permissions or volume types allowed.
-In Kubernetes `1.25` this implementation is phased out instead of [Pod Security Admission(PSA)](https://kubernetes.io/docs/concepts/security/pod-security-admission/).
-We have not found an equivalent set of policies using that technology so for now we have decided to leverage on Kyverno to enforce our same restricted policies](https://www.giantswarm.io/blog/giant-swarms-farewell-to-psp).
-By default, users and workloads running in Giant Swarm clusters, are assigned a restrictive policy that disallows running containers as root or mounting host path volumes (these are just two examples).
-Cluster operators must enable applications to have higher security privileges on a case by case basis.
+Since our earliest releases, Giant Swarm has set up a secure baseline in all our customer clusters.
+In the early days, Kubernetes supported [Pod Security Policies (PSPs)](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) to enforce pod security, which provided a built-in resource for a user to define permitted pod configurations or volume types.
+In Kubernetes `1.25`, this implementation has been phased out in favor of [Pod Security Admission(PSA)](https://kubernetes.io/docs/concepts/security/pod-security-admission/).
+We have not been able to maintain an equivalent set of capabilities using that technology, so, for now, we have [decided to leverage on Kyverno to enforce appropriately restricted and extensible policies](https://www.giantswarm.io/blog/giant-swarms-farewell-to-psp).
+By default, users and workloads running in Giant Swarm clusters are bound by a restrictive policy that disallows, among many others, behaviors like running containers as root or mounting host path volumes.
+Cluster operators must grant applications higher security privileges on a case by case basis.

 In addition to the security policies, [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) define the communication policies to and from the applications in each namespace.
 All components to run a cluster provided by Giant Swarm come with strict policies by default.
 Our managed namespaces (“kube-system” and “giantswarm”) block all traffic in general, so only expected and specifically configured routes and ports are enabled.
-Customers can follow this approach and deny all communications by default in their application namespaces forcing each workload to define which communications are allowed.
-This [guide]({{< relref "/getting-started/network-policies" >}}) helps to understand how such a dynamic firewall works.
+Customers can follow this approach and deny all communications by default in their application namespaces, forcing each workload to define which communications are allowed.
+This [guide]({{< relref "/getting-started/network-policies" >}}) helps to demonstrate how such a dynamic firewall works.

-Currently we run [Cilium](https://cilium.io/) as CNI in all our clusters which brings new powerful features to increase the security of our setups.
-Cilium extends Kubernetes network policies to allow us filter out based on domains and
+Currently, we run [Cilium](https://cilium.io/) as CNI in all our clusters which brings powerful new features to increase the security of our setups.
+Cilium extends Kubernetes network policies to allow us filter out based on domains and offers additional features for visibility and policy enforcement.

 *Monitoring Features of the Platform*

-Since we provide a **managed** Kubernetes platform, Giant Swarm has to be aware of state and unexpected events regarding the platform.
-For that reason our management clusters run a [monitoring stack](https://www.giantswarm.io/blog/monitoring-on-demand-kubernetes-clusters-with-prometheus) to watch all workload clusters and ensure all managed components are healthy.
-In each workload cluster there are several [exporters](https://prometheus.io/docs/instrumenting/exporters/) that gather and forward the metrics for each component.
+Since we provide a **managed** Kubernetes platform, Giant Swarm keeps a close eye on the state of the platform, and is alerted for various types of unexpected events.
+To support our 24/7 operations, our management clusters run a [monitoring stack](https://www.giantswarm.io/blog/monitoring-on-demand-kubernetes-clusters-with-prometheus) to watch all workload clusters and ensure all managed components are healthy.
+In each workload cluster, there are several [exporters](https://prometheus.io/docs/instrumenting/exporters/) that gather and forward the metrics for each component.

 Our on-call engineers are paged in case anything happens to the cluster or its base components.
-They respond to the incident based on our run-books, the ones we have written (and continue to update) over years operating Cloud Native systems.
-In case there is an improvement to be made, a post mortem is created and a solution will be implemented before long.
-Any patch or fix added to the platform is released to all customers.
+They respond to the incident based on our run-books, which we have written (and continue to update) over years operating Cloud Native systems.
+We perform post-mortem analyses to identify the cause of platform issues or outages, and to identify opportunities to improve the platform's resiliency.
+In case there is an improvement to be made, a solution will be implemented by the same team which is responsible for operating it.
+Any patch or fix added to the platform is then released to all customers.

 *CI/CD Features of the Platform*

 Since the appearance of [GitOps](https://www.giantswarm.io/blog/what-is-gitops) we have been enthusiastic about it.
 It provides many benefits while relying on the same principles we were already advocating for.
-In Giant Swarm, we use [Flux](https://www.giantswarm.io/blog/gitops-with-flux-giant-swarm) to control the configuration and definition of infrastructure and the software on top of it.
+Giant Swarm uses [Flux](https://www.giantswarm.io/blog/gitops-with-flux-giant-swarm) to control the configuration and definition of infrastructure and the software on top of it.

-In our setup we have two Flux instances running, one managing the resources specific to the overall operation of the management cluster (`flux-giantswarm`) and the second for handling resources generated by the customer (`flux-system`).
+In our setup, we have two Flux instances running, one managing the resources specific to the overall operation of the management cluster (`flux-giantswarm`) and the second for handling resources generated by the customer (`flux-system`).

 To support customers in their use of Flux and the CI/CD features available to the platform, we provide a common template structure [gitops-template](https://github.com/giantswarm/gitops-template/) which presents structures, ideas and best practices on how to use flux within the Giant Swarm eco-system.